FunnelKit

 Click on the Mode options and select ‘Paid orders of virtual products only’.

-You also get different options to configure from here that let you autocomplete your WooCommerce orders.
+You also get different options here to configure that let you autocomplete your WooCommerce orders.

 Choose the autocomplete orders mode to virtual orders and save it.